Participation of representatives of the Institute of International Relations in the International Forum on Cultural Diplomacy

 The forum traditionally brought together representatives of the public sector, higher education institutions, international organisations, cultural institutions and civil society, Ukrainian and foreign diplomats to discuss the role of cultural diplomacy, education and science in times of global transformation and war.

 In her welcoming speech, First Lady of Ukraine Olena Zelenska emphasised that education, knowledge and enlightenment should be the main components of cultural diplomacy today.
-An important role here is played by the state initiative Global Coalition of Ukrainian Studies, which is actively scaling up, bringing together universities and research centres - thousands of students and young scientists in different countries who will study the history, language, culture and present day of Ukraine in their higher education institutions.
+An important role here is played by the state initiative Global Coalition of Ukrainian Studies, which is actively expanding, bringing together universities and research centres - thousands of students and young scientists in different countries who will study the history, language, culture and present day of Ukraine in their higher education institutions.

 "Spreading knowledge and understanding is a noble mission that can influence our future by building trust, overcoming prejudices and shaping critical thinking." - Ukrainian Institute.